ember-learn/ember-blog/content/ember-data-4-12-special-release-update-2023-09-22.md

 ## RequestManager

 Improvements to the CacheHandler made in 5.x leading up to the first 5.x LTS will be backported.
-We anticipate this part being relatively straightfoward.
+We anticipate this part being relatively straightforward.

 4.12 LTS will have its peer-deps loosened to allow `@ember-data/request` 5.x.